A-Norre/StudyBuddy/README.md

 * Paste the url in the browser and refresh the browser

 ## Stopping the program
-* To stop the program open your terminal and use the following two keys together ctrl + c
+* To stop the program open your terminal and use the following two keys together: ctrl + c

 ## Author